Specialist Education

 Provision Overview

-The table below provides an example of what provision may look like at each stage of the curriculum pathways.
-Please note, this is not an exhaustive list and can be adapted to meet the individual needs of each pupil.
-We will continue to work collaboratively with the therapy team, parents, carers, and other professionals to ensure every young person receives the most appropriate educational package.
+Below is a table that sets out an example of what the provision may look like at during each stage of the curriculum pathways.
+The below is not an extensive list and the can be adapted to meet the needs of individual pupils.

 To view the table, please click here.